nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-05-01-remote_work_statistics.md

 <p>The above chart illustrates the percentage of employees with access to remote work options before the COVID-19 pandemic in the U.S. in 2019.
 The data highlights increased remote work access in larger companies.
 Courtesy: <a href="https://www.statista.com/statistics/1123806/share-employees-access-remote-work-size-firm-us/" target="_blank">Statista</a>
 </p>
 </center>

-The COVID-19 pandemic catalyzed an unprecedented acceleration in remote work adoption.

 At the height of the pandemic in May 2020, over 60% of workdays were spent at home due to social distancing and infection risks.